pemcg/mastering-automation-addendum-for-cloudforms-4.6/notifications/chapter.md

-# Notification Pop-Ups
+# Notifications

 CloudForms 4.2 introduced the ability for users to see pop-up notifications in the WebUI, and this capability has been expanded considerably with CloudForms 4.5 & 4.6 (ManageIQ *Fine* & *Gaprindashvili*).
 In this chapter we'll look at how these notication pop-ups can be sent to users from a Ruby Automate method.

 > **Note**
 >
-> The notifications feature requires the **Websocket** server role to be enabled on all WebUI appliances.
+> The notification feature requires the **Websocket** server role to be enabled on all WebUI appliances.

 ## Sending Notifications from Automate